 Even back then the spring attracted with visitors, who flocked here to admire the crystal clear waters and supposedly healing properties.
 Because of this, next to the spring was constructed a village of the same name, Fontaine-de-Vaucluse.

-During the Middle Ages, as part of the village, a monestary was built here.
+During the Middle Ages, as part of the village, a monastery was built here.
 In addition, many people including the famous French poet Pétrarque, came to stay here.
-Eventually came the papermills as people learned to harness the power of water.
+Eventually came the paper mills as people learned to harness the power of water.

 The waterways are surrounded by the limestone cliffs of the Vaucluse Mountains, forming a natural pool, providing enough force to the river Sorgue that it has several arms and tributories.

 And it is a wonderful way to spend a few hours, if you are in this corner of Provence.
 With nature all around, this preserved little village still has plenty to see and do.
 So let’s get to it shall we?
 Allons-y!

 With less than 1000 people living full time in Fontaine de Vaucluse, this is a village that is geared towards the spring, and its surrounding tourism.